 The most obvious—and widely used—is yarn, which can be purchased in various patterns and colors.
 However, the very fabric of your choice is a very personal decision, and its meaning can change dramatically depending on your choice of color.

 When taking up knitting, people’s first question is, “What kind of yarn should I use?” or “Which yarn is best?”
 I tend to choose yarn by the way it feels.
 Using natural fibers like cotton, linen, and silk would be nice.

 I like the idea of using wool because it’s warm and soft, but I resist the temptation because I hate washing it.
 I like the idea of using acrylic because it’s warm and soft, but I fight the trick because it’s hard to dye.
 I like the idea of using blends because they’re durable and smooth, but I resist the temptation because it’s hard to keep them that way.
-Two important things you should consider.
+Two essential things you should consider.